Click the group of books beginning with number:

 The Signet "K" series (Key books) were non-fiction and classic literature offerings that for some reason were not delegated to the Mentor label.

-The "Signet Classics" series books bore their own numbering sequence.
+The "Signet Classics" series books bore their own numbering sequence, and their links are presented at the bottom of this page.
 Books belonging to the "Signet Science Library," on the other hand, were interspersed in numerical order within the regular Signet run.

 Signet, being the largest, was able to lure popular authors away from other paperback houses.
-Two of particular note were Ian Fleming, who had originally published with Pocket Books under the Perma label, and MAD, which had started with Ballantine Books.
+Two of particular note were Ian Fleming, who had originally published with Pocket Books under the Perma label, and Al Feldstein's MAD, which had originally started with Ballantine Books.

 Courtesy of Bruno Schmidt

 The Signet Database was updated in May 2016